alienmind/phronex/README.md

 - [x] ..
 Creating a expense and assign it to the new category creates an exception
 - [x] ..
 Deleting an expense does not work
 - [x] ..
 Deleting a new category does not work
+- [x] ..
+Free search in the Roles table does not work
+- [x] ..
+(WORKED AROUND) Adding a new resource to the project does not work (worked around disabling this optional feature)
+- [x] ..
+(WORKED AROUND) When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
+Needs to be investigated.
+- [x] ..
+(WORKED AROUND) If editing a budget through the chart, the slider does not get updated (F5 solves it)
 - [ ] ..
-Adding a new resource to the project does not keep the category (it is set as Unknown) - F5 to workaround
+Changing the category over the expense list does not work
 - [ ] ..
-Editing the category over the expense list does not work
-- [ ] ..
-When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
-Needs to be investigated.
-- [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up
-- [ ] ..
-If editing a budget through the chart, the slider does not get updated
-- [ ] ..
-Editing the category in the Project Expenses table does not update.

-- [ ] ..
-Free search in the Roles table does not work
 - [ ] ..
 Reset demo data shows the iframe at a wrong size

 The extras: